AshwaniS92/AshwaniS92/README.md

 # Hi there, I'm Ashwani Sherawat! 👋

-I'm a Data Analyst based in Hamburg,Germanz.
+I'm a Data Analyst based in Hamburg,Germany.
 Welcome to my GitHub profile!

 ## About Me